 These funds are designated to the division for services mandated by Florida statue or federal regulations to help cover the costs of services primarily needed by indigent families who have no other means of paying.
 Funding designated for these projects are another example of the County’s efforts to care for their residents which ultimately enhances communities within Seminole County.

-The CSBG Advisory Board meets every other month, on the third Thursday of the month, in the large conference room located at the Division of Community Assistance office in the Reflections Plaza, at 534 W. Lake Mary Boulevard, Sanford, FL, 32773-7400.
-These meetings begin at 6:30pm.
-For more information, call 407-665-2300.
+The CSBG Advisory Board meets every other month, on the third Tuesday of the month.
+The new meeting location, starting January 2022 to be held in the conference room located at the Division of Community Assistance office in the Reflections Plaza, at 520 W. Lake Mary Boulevard, Suite,300, Sanford, FL, 32773-7400.
+These meetings begin at 4:00pm.
+For more information, call 407-665-2356.

 2021/2022 Meeting Dates: